tencentyun/qcloud-documents/product/计算与网络/云服务器/什么是腾讯云 CVM/CVM 概述_en.md

 ## Introduction of Tencent Cloud CVM
 Tencent Cloud Cloud Virtual Machine (CVM) provides extendable calculating capacity on the cloud, frees you from estimation of resources usage and in-advance investment.
 With Tencent Cloud CVM, you can enable CVMs and deploy applications immediately.
-Tencent Cloud CVM allows you to configure your resources according to your actual requirements, such as CPU, memory, storgae, network, security and so on.
+Tencent Cloud CVM allows you to configure your resources according to your actual requirements, such as CPU, memory, storage, network, security and so on.

 Glossary: